 Airport Transit Business Tourist Trade Fair Transit Visitor

 - Please book an appointment to submit your application in person.
-You may apply three months before the start of your planned trip at the earliest.
 Book an appointment with the Visa Section.

 Please do not send any documents to the Visa Section unless requested to do so, particularly not prior to the submission of your visa application.
 We are not able to store such documents and will not know to which application they belong.
 Please always bring all necessary documents with you to your appointment.